tmobadmin/recipe/README.md

 * Use a compiler, preferably Babel, for transpiling and polyfilling your ES6+ JavaScript code down to ES5
 * A recipe application where you can
   * search foods by a keyword
-  * list the results on the page as a clickable items
+  * list the results on the left side of the page as clickable items
-  * display pagination if necessary
+  * implement pagination
-  * click one of the items and display details on the same page
+  * click one of the items and display details on the same page in the center panel
   * like a recipe and store it in the browser storage so when you reload the page data is not lost
-  * Feel free to add any HTML5, CSS3 features to add maybe animations or other fancy things like a spinner while doing an HTTP Request.
+  * Feel free to add any HTML5, CSS3 features to add maybe animations or other fancy things.
+Displaying a spinner while doing an HTTP Request is a must.

-Please take a look at the resulting page screen shot in ?????.
+Please take a look at the expected application in rec/recording.mov.

 There you can see a resulting application with recipes, details and all other requirements.